IELTS general writing task 1: letter samples, phrases and tips.

 – What would you like the manager to do about it?

-Sample IELTS writing task 1: Your sibling has sent you a letter asking for an update on your life.
+- IELTS informal letter sample : Your sibling has sent you a letter asking for an update on your life.

 Write a letter to your sibling.
 In your letter: